mdefy/markdown-editor-core/README.md

 ### How to change the markup styling (e.g. heading, bold, ...)

 The markup stylings work with _CodeMirror_ classes as well and can (and should!) therefore be part of a _CodeMirror_ theme.
-If want to change for example the styling of "bold" markup, then define a new style for `.cm-bold`.
+If you want to change the styling of "bold" markup for example, then define a new style for `.cm-bold`.
 Again, this should preferably be done within a theme (also see ["How to use your own theme"](#how-to-change-the-editors-styling)).

 The classes for markup styling are: